-As Stephen mentioned earlier in conference, we’ve done a little experiment with the latest Lib Dem Voice survey of party members by asking exactly the same questions as were very recently asked of party members in a YouGov survey.
+As Stephen Tall mentioned earlier, we’ve done a little experiment with the latest Lib Dem Voice survey of party members by asking exactly the same questions as were very recently asked of party members in a YouGov survey.
 It turns out that the answers from our two different approaches are very similar:

 As you may know, there is currently debate about whether or not the UK should replace its Trident nuclear weapons system.
 Current policy is to replace the Trident submarines with a new fleet of boats, and to replace the ballistic nuclear missiles they carry at a later date.
 Which of the following options would you favour most?